OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 5 - Matrices.md

 *Matrix addition*: Let $A=(a_{ij})$ and $B=(b_{ij})$ be $m \times n$ matrices.
 Then $A+B=C=(c_{ij})$ is the $m \times n$ matrix with $c_{ij}=a_{ij}-b_{ij}$.

-## 5.3 Scalar Multiplication of matrices
+## 5.3 Scalar Multiplication of Matrices

 It is possible to multiply any matrix by any scalar (number); this is called *scalar multiplication*.